vserova/book/pages/ch_proj.md

 Many applications will involve a "tangled hierarchy" of these objects, reflecting the complexity of the real world data that they represent.
 For example, a ***CBioseq\_set*** contains a list of ***CSeq\_entry*** objects, where each ***CSeq\_entry*** is, in turn, a [choice](ch_ser.html#ch_ser.choice.html) between a ***CBioseq*** and a ***CBioseq\_set***.

 Given the potential for this complexity of interactions, a critical design issue becomes how one can ensure that methods which may have been defined only in the `user class` will be available for all instances of that class.
 In particular, these instances may occur as contained elements of another object which is compiled in a different library.
 These inter-object dependencies are the motivation for the `user classes`.
-As shown in [Figure 2](#figure-2), all references to external objects which occur inside the `base classes`, access external `user classes`, so as to include any methods which may be defined only in the `user classes`:
+As shown in [Figure 2](#ch-proj.F2), all references to external objects which occur inside the `base classes`, access external `user classes`, so as to include any methods which may be defined only in the `user classes`:

+<a name="ch-proj.F2"></a>

 [![Figure 2.
 Example of complex relationships between base classes and user classes](/book/static/img/user_base.gif)](/book/static/img/user_base.gif "Click to see the full-resolution image")